Ambassador and Board of Trustees

-The Platelet Society is privileged to have five trustees – each with very different professional backgrounds – able to share their experience and knowledge for the benefit of the charity and those suffering from Platelet related diseases.
+The Platelet Society is privileged to have six trustees – each with very different professional backgrounds – able to share their experience and knowledge for the benefit of the charity and those suffering from Platelet related diseases.

 Chair of Trustees: Professor Jeremy Pearson, FMedSci, MBE

 Operations: Gayle Halford

 Dr Paul Harrison – University of Birmingham (2017 -20)

 - Dr Sarah Jones – Manchester Metropolitan University (2019-22)

 - Dr Matthew Harper – University of Cambridge (2019-22)